Prita Tina Yeganeh

 Brisbane, Australia

-The land acknowledgement is positioned not as a formality, but as an integral part of the site’s architecture.
-Its prominence reflects an ethical stance, situating the work within ongoing Indigenous sovereignty and making explicit the conditions under which the practice exists.
+The land acknowledgement has been refined as an internationalized gesture, positioned by the artist not as a formality, but as an integral part of the site’s architecture.
+Its prominence reflects an ethical stance, situating the work within ongoing Indigenous sovereignty and making explicit the conditions under which her practice exists as a refugee-migrant settler.
 This decision aligns the brand with accountability rather than neutrality, and with relationship rather than abstraction.

 Imagery is treated with restraint and respect.
 Works are documented in ways that preserve process, trace, and material integrity, avoiding excessive cropping or enhancement.
 The brand does not seek to translate the work into a market-ready aesthetic, but to hold it accurately and responsibly, allowing viewers to encounter it on its own terms.